conmeehan/conmeehan.github.io/UNIXtutorial.md

 ### Linux Users

 Linux computers are built upon UNIX and so you can run this tutorial locally if you wish.
 The easiest way to find the terminal is to search for 'terminal' in the search bar.
 The terminal is where you can then input the commands for the tutorial.

+### Web-based practice environment

+If none fo the above work for you, you can use the [Sandbox.io](https://sandbox.bio/tutorials?id=terminal-basics) web-based environment to practise.

 ## Directory structure
 A computer file system is laid out as a hierarchical multifurcating tree structure.
 This may sound confusing but it is easy to think of it as boxes of boxes where each box is a directory.<br />